 Positional obstructive sleep apnea (POSA) occurs when the majority of apneic events happen when a person is in the supine sleep position, which is lying flat on their back.
 When someone is in the supine sleep position, the upper airway is more likely to relax or collapse.
 (1)

 When you are supine, the shape and size of your upper airway are also altered.
 This combined with gravity increases the likelihood of obstructing the airway.
 With positional obstructive sleep apnea, the apnea-hypopnea index (AHI), which measures the severity of OSA, is often twice as high while supine as opposed to other sleep positions.
 It is thought that about 50 percent of people with obstructive sleep apnea have POSA.
+Watch a video on new treatment for positional sleep apnea.

 Complications of Untreated Positional Obstructive Sleep Apnea